 Do people still read blogs in 2020?

-Over the past years, platforms such as YouTube, iTunes and social media networks became bigger and bigger and there was a shift in the way people consume content online.
+In the past years, platforms such as YouTube, iTunes and social media networks have become bigger and bigger and they shifted the way people consume content online.

 With more time spent on social media, watching videos and listening to podcasts, the question is: are people still reading blogs?